A high-protein chicken treat your flock will love: my Poultry Protein Platter.

 It's also important that their diet is supplemented with other, low fat, healthy treats

-There's nothing magical about this.
-You'll find dozens of similar treat recipes on the internet and in books.
+There's nothing magical about this recipe.
+You'll find plenty of similar ideas online and in books.

 Dry ingredients.